ImplFerris/pico-pico/src/oled/index.md

 <img style="display: block; margin: auto;" title="oled display" src="./images/oled.jpg"/>

 To give you an idea of what is possible, I have built a few games using an OLED display.
 One of them is Pico Rex, a tiny dinosaur jumping game inspired by Chrome's offline dino.
-You can check it out [here](https://github.com/ImplFerris/pico-rex).
+You can [check it out its GitHub project](https://github.com/ImplFerris/pico-rex).

-I have also made a small flappy-style game and a shooter game, which you can find along with other examples [here](https://github.com/implferris#embedded-rust-games).
+I have also made a small [flappy-style game and a shooter game (along with other examples)](https://github.com/implferris#embedded-rust-games).

 As you learn how to use the display, feel free to experiment and build your own ideas.
 Even simple animations or text updates can be surprisingly fun to create.